nodejs/node/doc/contributing/maintaining-shared-library-support.md

-In cases where an application links against the shared library it is up to the application developer to add options so that the shared libary can be found by the application or to set the LIBPATH (AIX), LD\_LIBRARY\_PATH (Linux/Unix), etc. so that it is found at runtime.
+In cases where an application links against the shared library it is up to the application developer to add options so that the shared library can be found by the application or to set the LIBPATH (AIX), LD\_LIBRARY\_PATH (Linux/Unix), etc. so that it is found at runtime.